-I’ve done these type of tests in Dutch companies before, for instance DISC.
-It was interesting and fun to discuss the results with team members, but I felt a lack of personal relevance since the results focused mostly on how you would act in certain situations.
+I’ve done these types of tests in Dutch companies before, for instance DISC.
+It was interesting and fun to discuss the results with team members, but I felt a lack of personal relevance since the results-focused mostly on how you would act in certain situations.

 Fast forward, I took the MBTI assessment to learn how I perceive the world and make decisions.
 MBTI is used often for:

 - Team building